-The Pricing Set details screen will also have the Total Subscription Value for the Pricing Set.
+The Pricing Set details screen will now have the Total Subscription Value for the Pricing Set.
 As mentioned above, the Total Subscription Value will only include the pricing for active Ticket Subscription Groups.

-When you click Back to return to the Pricing Sets screen, you will see all Pricing Sets in a table, displaying Total Value and Ticket Type and indicating if the Pricing Set is active or inactive.
+When you click Back, you will return to the Pricing Sets screen, where each active Pricing Set for this Ticket Subscription will be listed in a table.
+The screen will display: you will see all Pricing Sets in a table, displaying Total Value and Ticket Type and indicating if the Pricing Set is active or inactive.

 Checking your Ticket Subscriptions setup is complete